jhenahan/ohaskell-translations/chapters/12-about_hackage.md

 to run this command from time to time, in order to stay on the "cutting-edge" of the Hackage development.

-After list's update we can install the required package:
+After package list is updated we can install the required package:

 	$ cabal install text